-3.4.2.3 Sandy Beach Backed by Shore Protection Structure
+3.4.2.3 SANDY BEACH BACKED BY SHORE PROTECTION STRUCTURE

 Figure 7 illustrates a shore protection structure fronted by a sandy beach.
 If the SWEL plus wave setup does not reach the structure after erosion of the sandy berm is considered, waves will runup along the sandy beach as swash and cause negligible runup on the structure.
 If the SWEL plus wave setup intersects the structure, waves and energetic wave bores may break against the structure, inducing wave runup along the structure face.
 Wave setup, which increases the nearshore water level, should only be included in runup analysis if waves break along the transect profile shoreward of the structure.
-Additionally, if the wave runup exceed the structure crest, wave overtopping will pose potential floor risks to development that lies in close proximity to the structure crest.
+Additionally, if the wave runup exceeds the structure crest, wave overtopping will pose potential flood risks to development that lies in close proximity to the structure crest.

-Wave energy riay notice stour at the tree of coastal structures and/o introce hydrodynamic loads on the structure, which may cause complete or partial structure failure.
-Existing guidelines provide methods for deriving a partially failed profile of coastal structures based on scour (Coastal Structures, FEMA, 2015c).
+Wave energy may induce scour at the toe of coastal structures and/or induce hydrodynamic loads on the structure, which may cause complete or partial structure failure.
+Existing guidelines provide methods for deriving a partially failed profile of coastal structures based on scour (FEMA, 2019).
 The overtopping hazards in a partially failed state may produce more hazardous flooding inland of the structure than a scenario in which the structure is fully intact or completely removed, and vice versa.
 If it is determined that the coastal structure may fail or partially fail, due to toe scour, runup and overtopping, the structure should be modeled on both scenarios to determine the most hazardous conditions.